‘Moana JR.’ coming to stages in Hampton Roads this March

 The Hurrah Players are one of the first companies to perform Moana JR. with the support of Disney Theatrical Productions.

-It will be presented at the Sandler Center for the Arts March 13-15.
+It will be presented at the Sandler Center for the Arts in Virginia Beach March 13-15.
 It will be at the Suffolk Center for Cultural Arts March 21.

 Tickets are $25 for adults and $20 for children 3-17, military, seniors and students.